Immunotherapy for Mesothelioma

 4 Types of Mesothelioma Immunotherapy

-There are four main types of mesothelioma immunotherapy, and each of them works in a different way.
-Learn about these immunotherapies below to help you or a loved one make informed decisions about your treatment plan.
+There are four main types of immunotherapy for mesothelioma, and each works differently to fight cancer.
+Learn more about these options below to help you or a loved one make informed decisions about your treatment plan.

 1. Immune Checkpoint Inhibitors

-Opdivo, Yervoy, and Keytruda are FDA approved first-line checkpoint inhibitors for patients with advanced pleural mesothelioma (cancer of the lung lining) that can’t be surgically removed.
+Opdivo, Yervoy, and Keytruda are FDA-approved as first-line treatments for advanced pleural mesothelioma that can’t be surgically removed.

 “Immunotherapy and the combination of Opdivo and Yervoy was really a game changer.
 It’s the first sort of hope we’ve had for this more aggressive disease.”